matijakolaric-com/django-music-publisher/docs/features.rst

 Sponsored Features
 ##################

 Django Music Publisher is free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell.
 It can only be developed further with the help of sponsors.

-Version |version| was sponsored by `DMP Guru <https://dmp.guru>`_, a specialized platform-as-a-service provider for Django Music Publisher instances.
+Version |version| was sponsored by `DMP Guru <https://dmp.guru>`_, a specialized application platform-as-a-service provider for Django Music Publisher instances.
 You can have your own DMP instance set up and running in a minute.
 First 30 days are free.

 Features added in this release (including minor releases)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Here are development cost breakdowns for several features that have been identified as previously missing, which have been added in this major release.

 ======================================================= =========
 Task                                                    Cost